 Nerves are like long wires made up of groups of cells called neurons.
 Nerves send information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion means that cancer cells were seen attached to a nerve.

-Why is this important?
 Cancer cells that have attached to a nerve can use the nerve to travel into tissue outside of the tumour.
-This increases the risk that the tumour will come grow back in the same area of the body (recurrence) after treatment.
+This increases the risk that the tumour will grow back in the same area of the body after treatment.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 Whenever possible, surgeons will try to cut tissue outside of the tumour to reduce the risk that any cancer cells will be left behind after the tumour is removed.

 The margins described in your report will depend on how much tissue was removed with the tumour.
 If the tumour was small and located in the middle of the stomach, all of the margins may be within the stomach.
 If the tumour was larger or located near the esophagus or small bowel, there may also be a margin in the esophagus or in an area of the small bowel called the duodenum.

 Your pathologist will carefully examine all the margins in your tissue sample to see how close the cancer cells are to the edge of the cut tissue.
 Margins will only be described in your report after the entire tumour has been removed.

 A negative margin means that no tumour cells were seen at any of the cut edges of tissue.
 A margin is called positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.